Dozens of Syrians are among the missing in catastrophic floods in Libya, a war monitor says | Law-Order

 - Lebanon

-According to a war monitoring group, the Britain-based Syrian Observatory for Human Rights, 42 Syrians have been confirmed dead in Libya while the real number could be as high as 150.
+The Britain-based Syrian Observatory for Human Rights, a war monitoring group, says that 42 Syrians have been confirmed dead in Libya while the real number could be as high as 150.
 The victims include both Syrians who were living and working in Libya long term, and Syrian migrants who were using Libya as a transit point in efforts to reach Europe, most often by way of perilous voyages across the Mediterranean Sea, in unsafe boats organized by smugglers.
 Two years ago, Nisma Jbawi's 19-year-old son Ammar Kanaan left their home in Syria's southern province of Daraa — one of the epicenters of the 2011 uprising against the government of Syrian President Bashar Assad.
-He headed to Libya, where he planned to work and save money to pay Syrian authorities a fee of about $8,000 that would spare him from compulsory military service.
+He headed to Libya, where he planned to work and save money to pay Syrian authorities a fee of about USD 8,000 that would spare him from compulsory military service.

-Jbawi said her son last spoke with her on Sunday afternoon.
+Jbawi said that her son last spoke with her on Sunday afternoon.
 He told her he would close the sweet shop where he worked and go home because a strong storm was expected.
 She tried repeatedly to call him on Monday, without success.
-His WhatsApp account shows his phone was last online at around 1:30 a.m.
-Monday.
+His WhatsApp account shows his phone was last online at around 1:30 am on Monday.

 "We still have hope," she said, tears choking her up.
 As the storm pounded Derna late Sunday, residents said they heard loud explosions when the dams outside the city collapsed.
 Floodwaters washed down Wadi Derna, a river running from the mountains through the city and into the sea.